Charlotte Wray is the news editor at the News of Orange County in Hillsborough, North Carolina.

 News of Orange is a local newspaper.
 This means I cover breaking news and town council meetings.
 It also means our readers expect to see me at Last Friday events and their vacation bible school cookouts.
-I cover everything from crime to that story about Susan's grandfather who remembers when "that new bar" used to be a lawnmower repair shop.
-Once, I had the true honor to judge an elementary school talent show.
+I balance forming lasting community connections while keeping local officials accountable, all the while keeping the reader informed yet engaged.

 In addition, I'm the editor of the quarterly magazine Forty Eighty-Five and an contributing writer for Wedding Belles, both publications from Womack Publishing Company.

 Every Thursday morning I co-host the 3D News segment for WHUP 104.7 FM, Hillsborough's small town radio station.